tunroam/paper/report/730conclude.md

 We have designed a protocol
-&mdash; using existing protocols available on commercially off the shelf (COTS) clients &mdash; that eliminates the need for trust between client and Wi-Fi provider, using a VPN tunnel.
+&mdash; using existing protocols available on commercially off the shelf (COTS) clients &mdash; that eliminates the need for trust between client and Wi-Fi provider by using a VPN tunnel.
 Q.E.D.